Our Low-Carbon Commitments

 We know that a company’s dedication to an improved sustainable development is a key factor in decision making for more than half of consumers*.
 This means that more and more companies are determined to become more sustainable.
 Sustainability in hospitality industry can be measured in so many different ways and we want our main focus to be carbon emissions.
 Many companies, within the hotel industry and beyond, are going "carbon-neutral" by investing money to offset their carbon emissions output, thereby storing it on earth instead of releasing it to the atmosphere. easyHotel is a little bit different.
 We want to reduce our carbon output.
 That's right... we don't think offsetting our carbon is enough.
 Instead, we want to minimise the amount of carbon we emit all together.
 In fact, here at easyHotel, we are aiming to become the leader in low-cost, low-carbon hotels throughout Europe and the UK.

-We are dedicated to offering you an affordable, accessible and sustainable option in all the best European cities.
+We are dedicated to offering you an affordable, accessible and low-carbon option in all the best European cities.
 Next time you're looking for eco friendly hotels near me, be sure to check out our locations!

 We're already low carbon!